AddioElectronics/GeNETiCC/README.md

 ### Type Specific Functions
 > Type specific functions can be added to improve performance.
 Float and Double use them by default.
 > They can be called directly, or via the macros.

-> ` To have new editions used by macros, the macros will have to be edited. `
+ ` To have new functions used by macros, the macros will have to be edited. `

 ###### bool array_contains_float(const float value, const float* array, size_t length)